liscory/Purwadhika-JCDS-Final-Project/README.md

 ## 2. Business Objectives

-The business goals that want to be achieved through this project are as follow:
+The business goals that want to be achieved through this project are as follows:
 - To maximize profit by making the right decision to give a loan with an optimal amount.
 - To minimize loss and risks of fraud and erroneous valuation[9].